Chorea, Athetosis, and Hemiballismus

 Rarely, use of oral contraceptives

-Use of certain drugs such as levodopa, phenytoin, and cocaine
+Use of certain drugs such as levodopa in people with Parkinson disease, phenytoin, and cocaine

 In a few people, antipsychotic drugs can cause a chorea called tardive dyskinesia (characterized, for example, by puckering of the lips and tongue or by choreoathetosis).